tahsin2627/nextjs-spotify-api-template/README.md

 Open http://localhost:3000 with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx.` The page auto-updates as you edit the file.
+You can start editing the page by modifying `app/page.tsx`.
+The page auto-updates as you edit the file.

 ### Spotify API Setup

 To use the Spotify API, you need to set up your Spotify Developer account and obtain the necessary credentials:

-- Go to the Spotify Developer Dashboard and log in.
+- 1. Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) and log in.

-- Create a new application to get your Client ID and Client Secret.
+- 2. Create a new application to get your Client ID and Client Secret.

-- Create a `.env.local` file in the root of your project and add your credentials:
+- 3. Create a `.env.local` file in the root of your project and add your credentials:

 ```
 SPOTIFY_CLIENT_ID=your-client-id